 \section{Results at $z=0$}

 In Figure~\ref{dmz0} we present our fit to the BigMultiDark dark-matter power spectrum~\cite{Klypin:2014kpa} at $z=0$, and in Figure~\ref{lsz0} we show our results in redshift space.
 We find that the theory fits until about $k\approx 0.12 \unitsk$ if we only include the quadratic counter terms, and it fits until about $k \approx 0.15 \unitsk$ if we include the $( k / \knlv )^4$ counter terms.
 We also find that the stochastic terms have a very small effect on the final result, even if the coefficient is large.
-With only quadratic counter terms, we obtain
+In Figure~\ref{lsz0}, we show the prediction with only quadratic counter terms, using the values